cerebralideas/Cerebral-Coding-Guide/js-guide.md

 	2. ### Commenting a Section

-		Multi-line comments should be used for separating unrelated sections of code and text should be ALL-CAPS with a blank line between the comment and the next line of code.
+		Multi-line comments should be used for separating unrelated blocks of code; text should be ALL-CAPS with a blank line between the comment and the next line of code.

 			/**********************************
 			* THIS STARTS A NEW SECTION *